TheonlyqueenAC/lai-prep-bridge-tool/README.md

 ⚠️ Clinical Use Disclaimer: This tool is intended to support, not replace, clinical judgment.
 All treatment decisions should be made in consultation with qualified healthcare providers.

 Last updated: October 2025 | Version 2.1

+## Re-running tests after upgrading

+It is recommended to re-run the test suite whenever you upgrade to a new version of the tool or update dependencies.
+This helps catch regressions in population logic, barrier handling, configuration, JSON export, and prediction methods.

+Quick steps:

+1) Install dev requirements (includes pytest)

+   pip install -r requirements-dev.txt

+2) Run the test suite

+   python run_tests.py            # verbose test output
+   python run_tests.py --quiet    # minimal output

+3) Optionally include configuration validation

+   python run_tests.py --all

+You can also run pytest directly if you prefer:

+   python -m pytest test_edge_cases.py -v --tb=short

+If tests fail after an upgrade, please open an issue with your Python version, OS, the failing test names, and the console output.